Main Page ---> Author. Contact. About Page.

 The two leavens might spread different things that seem, from the world's perspective, to be against each other, but they were both spreading wrong.
 Just different wrong.
 The leaven of the Kingdom of God is very different from both.

 Jesus seems to be telling the disciples that there are different kinds of wrong, both against the Kingdom of God.
-So what unseen influence does God want?
+So what unseen influence does God want to spread?
 And what are the two main wrong unseen influences that we find in Herod and the Pharisees?

-The leaven of the Kingdom of God, by contrast to both, is justice and peace (as Melchizedek showed to Abraham) and openness (meekness) and love (as Jesus showed throughout His life and in His death, and now shows today in His interaction with us).
+The leaven of the Kingdom of God, by contrast to both, is justice and peace (as Melchizedek showed to Abraham) with openness (meekness) and self-giving love (as Jesus showed throughout His life and in His death, and now shows today in His interaction with us).
+This too spreads in groups and societies.
+If someone is filled with the Holy Spirit, mature in Christ, their gentleness and voluntary vulnerability opens the way for others to adopt similar attitudes and let their guard down.
 It is not in vain that Jesus told people "Blessed are the meek; they shall inherit the earth" [Matthew 5:5]; meekness, justice, peace, love all 'work' because Creation is made that way, but are unseen.

 This page, "http://abxn.org/dicussion/left.v.right.html" is part of Andrew Basden's abxn.org pages - pages that open up discussion and exploration from a Christian ('xn') perspective.
 Written on the Amiga with Protext, in the style of classic HTML.